sternenseemann/rainbow-lollipop/README.md

 it came to me, that there is much more to do.
 A browser for the time we live in should come with sane security standards.
 Why is HTTPSEverywhere still a plugin everywhere?
 Why are adblockers still plugins in a web which is contaminated with advertisement everywhere you go?
-For the end-users sake, such features should be opt-out, not opt-in.
+For the end-users sake, such features should be delivered ootb.
 And there is more that we can do.

 Rainbow lollipop is a sandbox to try out new things, which the big browsers are too afraid